China calls for Russia-Ukraine cease-fire, peace talks

-BEIJING — China, a firm Russian ally, has called for a cease-fire between Ukraine and Moscow and the opening of peace talks as part of a 12-point proposal to end the conflict.
+BEIJING — China, a firm Russian ally, called for a cease-fire between Ukraine and Moscow and the opening of peace talks in a 12-point proposal to end the fighting that started one year ago and to reinforce its claim to be neutral over the conflict.

-China has claimed to be neutral in the conflict, but it has a “no limits” relationship with Russia and has refused to criticize its invasion of Ukraine over even refer to it as such, while accusing the West of provoking the conflict and “fanning the flames” by providing Ukraine with defensive arms.
+Given China’s positions, there are doubts over whether its proposal has any chance — and whether China can be seen as an honest broker.

 China and Russia have increasingly aligned their foreign policies to oppose the U.S.-led liberal international order.
-Foreign Minister Wang Yi reaffirmed the strength of those ties when he met with Russian President Vladimir Putin during a visit to Moscow this week.
+Foreign Minister Wang Yi reaffirmed the strength of their bilateral ties when he met with Russian President Vladimir Putin in Moscow this week.

-China has also been accused by the U.S. of possibly preparing to provide Russia with military aid, something Beijing says lacks evidence.

-Given China’s positions, that throws doubt on whether its 12-point proposal has any hope of going ahead — or whether China is seen as an honest broker.

-Before the proposal was released, Ukrainian President Volodymyr Zelenskyy called it an important first step.

-“I think that, in general, the fact that China started talking about peace in Ukraine, I think that it is not bad.
-It is important for us that all states are on our side, on the side of justice,” he said at a news conference Friday with Spain’s prime minister.

-State Department spokesman Ned Price said earlier Thursday that the U.S. would reserve judgment but that China’s allegiance with Russia meant it was not a neutral mediator.
+State Department spokesman Ned Price had said earlier Thursday that the U.S. would reserve judgment on the proposal but that China’s allegiance with Russia meant it was not a neutral mediator.
 “We would like to see nothing more than a just and durable peace ... but we are skeptical that reports of a proposal like this will be a constructive path forward,” he said.

 Price added that the U.S. hopes “all countries that have a relationship with Russia unlike the one that we have will use that leverage, will use that influence to push Russia meaningfully and usefully to end this brutal war of aggression.
 (China) is in a position to do that in ways that we just aren’t.”

+“I think that, in general, the fact that China started talking about peace in Ukraine, I think that it is not bad.
+It is important for us that all states are on our side, on the side of justice,” he said at a news conference Thursday with Spain’s prime minister.

+The 12-point plan issued Friday morning by China’s Foreign Ministry also urges the end of Western sanctions imposed on Russia and includes measures to keep nuclear facilities safe, establish humanitarian corridors for civilians and ensure the export of grain after disruptions inflated global food prices.

-The peace proposal mainly elaborated on long-held Chinese positions, including referring to the need that all countries’ “sovereignty, independence and territorial integrity be effectively guaranteed.”
+It mainly elaborated on long-held Chinese positions, including that all countries’ “sovereignty, independence and territorial integrity” be guaranteed.

+“Dialogue and negotiation are the only viable way out to resolve the Ukraine crisis,” the proposal said.
+It offered no details on what form talks should take, any preconditions or which countries should be involved, but said “China is willing to continue to play a constructive role in this regard.”

-It also called an end to the “Cold War mentality” — it’s standard term for what it regards as U.S. hegemony and interference in other countries.
+It also called an end to the “Cold War mentality” — China’s standard term for what it regards as U.S. hegemony, interference in other countries’ affairs and maintenance of alliances such as NATO.

 “A country’s security cannot be at the expense of other countries’ security, and regional security cannot be guaranteed by strengthening or even expanding military blocs,” the proposal said.
 “The legitimate security interests and concerns of all countries should be taken seriously and properly addressed.”